Having spent the best part of my teens and early 20s in a relationship, the idea of dating, moving onto pastures new is terrifying.

 It’s human nature – or maybe it’s a me thing – to observe my dates for relationship potential.
 It helps me suss out whether I want to see them again.
 You’ll be surprised at how much you can gather from a few hours.

 6. Ladies, offer.

-On every single date I’ve been on, I’ve offered to paid and have paid.
+On every single date I’ve been on, I’ve offered to pay and have paid.
 I love a romantic gesture just like the next person, but during the early stages, I think it’s nice to show signs of being equals.

 7. Trust your instincts.

 Going on online dates can be pretty scary, because no matter how sure you are – they’re still a total stranger.
 The first date I went on, I got this really weird vibe off the bat.
 Thankfully, I trusted my inner voice and kept it short.

 8. There’s a lot of choice.

 And the grass isn’t necessarily greener.
 The addictiveness behind a swipe is a notion that you can always find better, which makes it harder for people to commit, and harder to trust.
 I’m still to get my head around this one, but I’d say the key is finding a connection and giving it a good shot.

 9. If they like you, they’ll make it known.

 Don’t make excuses for them either.
 If they wait days to text you back, they’re just not that into you.
 If they don’t mention a second date, then they’re just not that into you.
 That even applies to you reading this, if you’re not that into someone, end it.
 If you do, make it known.